Nico-Curti/rFBP/README.md

 ## Overview

 The learning problem could be faced through statistical mechanic models joined with the so-called Large Deviation Theory.
-In general, the learning problem can be split in two sub-parts: the classification problem and the generalization one.
+In general, the learning problem can be split into two sub-parts: the classification problem and the generalization one.
 The first aims to completely store a pattern sample, i.e a prior known ensemble of input-output associations (*perfect learning*).
 The second one corresponds to compute a discriminant function based on a set of features of the input which guarantees a unique association of a pattern.